 Give any rough edges a sand with some sandpaper and make sure that everything is lovely and smooth before giving them a coat of oil for some protection.

-We almost always use Danish oil for anything furniture related as it’s easy to use and makes everything look and feel amazing (although it does stink!).
+We almost always use Danish oil for anything furniture-related as it’s easy to use and makes everything look and feel amazing (although it does stink!).
+You can read our full guide on how to apply Danish oil to protect your furniture here.

 We used it on our gorgeous new dining room bench and we also used it to transform our midcentury sideboard which had a huge watermark that we managed to remove (you can read about our watermark removal adventures here).